Jaimboh/Jaimboh/README.md

 I have worked on a diverse range of projects that showcase my skills and problem-solving abilities.
 Here are a few notable examples:

-- **An End-to-End Project on Unemployment Analysis** This project focuses on analyzing unemployment data and deriving valuable insights from it.
+- **An End-to-End Project on Unemployment Analysis**📊 This project focuses on analyzing unemployment data and deriving valuable insights from it.
 I utilized various machine learning techniques and data visualization tools to gain a comprehensive understanding of the unemployment trends.
+You can find the project [here](https://github.com/Jaimboh/Projects/blob/main/An_end_to_end_project_on_Unemployment_analysis.ipynb).

-- **Named Entity Recognition (NER) Project**
+- **Named Entity Recognition (NER) Project**🔍
   In this project, I implemented a named entity recognition system using state-of-the-art NLP techniques.
 By leveraging deep learning models, I successfully extracted and classified entities from unstructured text data.
+You can find the project [here](https://github.com/Jaimboh/Projects/blob/main/Named_Entity_Recognition_(NER)_project.ipynb).

 For more of my projects, you can visit [my GitHub repository](https://github.com/Jaimboh?tab=repositories).
 Each project represents a unique challenge and demonstrates my expertise in machine learning and data science.